Introduction

 The withholding of sales tax under Eleventh Schedule shall not be applicable to the following goods and supplies:

-• Supplies made by an Active Taxpayer as defined in the Sales Tax Act, 1990 to another registered persons with exception of advertisement services;
+- Supplies made by an Active Taxpayer as defined in the Sales Tax Act, 1990 to another registered persons with exception of advertisement services, supply of lead, gypsum, coal, waste paper, paper board, plastic waste, and crush stone and silica.

 Conclusion